projectcapsule/capsule/docs/content/general/proxy.md

                 ingress-controller     capsule-proxy         kube-apiserver
 ```

+## CLI flags

+- `capsule-configuration-name`: name of the `CapsuleConfiguration` resource which is containing the [Capsule configurations](/docs/general/references/#capsule-configuration) (default: `default`)
+- `capsule-user-group` (deprecated): old way to specify the user groups which request must be intercepted by the proxy
+- `ignored-user-group`: names of the groups which requests must be ignored and proxy-passed to the upstream server
+- `listening-port`: HTTP port the proxy listens to (default: `9001`)
+- `oidc-username-claim`: the OIDC field name used to identify the user (default: `preferred_username`), the proper value can be extracted from the Kubernetes API Server flags
+- `enable-ssl`: enable the bind on HTTPS for secure communication, allowing client-based certificate, also knows as mutual TLS (default: `true`)
+- `ssl-cert-path`: path to the TLS certificate, then TLS mode is enabled (default: `/opt/capsule-proxy/tls.crt`)
+- `ssl-key-path`: path to the TLS certificate key, when TLS mode is enabled (default: `/opt/capsule-proxy/tls.key`)
+- `rolebindings-resync-period`: resync period for RoleBinding resources reflector, lower values can help if you're facing [flaky etcd connection](https://github.com/clastix/capsule-proxy/issues/174) (default: `10h`)

 ## User Authentication

 The `capsule-proxy` intercepts all the requests from the `kubectl` client directed to the APIs Server.
 Users using a TLS client based authentication with certificate and key are able to talks with APIs Server since it is able to forward client certificates to the Kubernetes APIs server.